-This 1000 m long beach is very popular among locals and tourists.
-The beach has a couple of beach bars serving also simple food, deck chairs and parasol rental, snorkeling and kayak tours.
+This long beach is very popular among locals and tourists.
+The beach has a couple of beach bars serving drinks and snacks, deck chairs and parasol rental, snorkeling and kayak tours.

-Just south of Dubrovnik old town, in Ploce neighbourghood, you’ll find Sv.
+Just south of Dubrovnik old town, in Ploce neighborhood, you'll find Sv.
 Jakov Beach.
-This beach is way less crowded than other Dubrovnik beaches, like Banje beach, and it’s certainly more classy.
+This beach is way less crowded than other Dubrovnik beaches, like Banje beach, and it's certainly more classy.

-It takes 20 minutes walk, and over 150 steps down to reach this beach from the old town.
-However, it’s worth every step.
+It takes a 20-minute walk, and over 150 steps down to reach this beach from the old town.
+However, it's worth every step.

-Sunbeds, and parasols rent for 30 kn a piece.
-A small bar next to the beach serves some food too, and drinks aren’t too pricey.
+Sunbeds and parasols rentals are available.
+A small bar next to the beach serves some food too, and drinks aren't too pricey.
 Kayak and jet ski rentals are also available on the beach.

-No facilities on the beach, just a sound of the sea.
+No facilities on the beach, just the sound of the sea.
 Bring your own props, and provisions.

 Our two favorite beaches in Croatia

-We’ve probably just listed a small fragment of all beautiful beaches in Croatia, but we hope we gave you a few ideas where to find awesome beaches in Croatia.
+We've probably just listed a small fragment of all the beautiful beaches in Croatia, but we hope we gave you a few ideas about where to find awesome beaches in Croatia.

 Do you know of another beach in Croatia?
 Please let us know in the comments below.